David Cowan (venture capitalist)

-David Cowan is a prominent Silicon Valley venture capitalist, filmmaker, philanthropist, and company founder.
+David Cowan is a prominent Silicon Valley venture capitalist, Emmy-nominated filmmaker, philanthropist, and company founder.
 He is in the Forbes Midas List Hall of Fame and has appeared on the Midas List 14 times since 2001.
 He co-founded three companies, including Verisign.
 He has invested in more than 29 companies that have gone on to IPO.
 He is also noted for his support of scientific skepticism and of the work of Richard Dawkins and as of 2022 a board member of Center for Inquiry.

 Early life and education

 Cowan was raised in New Rochelle, New York.
 He earned his undergraduate degree in Computer Science and Mathematics from Harvard University in 1988.
 He received his MBA from Harvard in 1992.

 Career

 Venture capital and entrepreneurship

 Cowan joined Bessemer Venture Partners in 1992.
-His notable investments there include LinkedIn, Qualys, Twitch, Twilio, Rocket Lab, Skybox Imaging, Blue Nile, Verisign, Ciena, LifeLock, Auth0, Zapier, Rigetti, and Spire Global.
+His notable investments there include LinkedIn, Qualys, Twitch, Twilio, Rocket Lab, Skybox Imaging, Blue Nile, Verisign, Ciena, LifeLock, Auth0, Zapier, Rigetti, Spire Global, and Anthropic.
 Of his investments, 29 have gone on to IPO.
-Bessemer was Twilio’s largest shareholder at the time of its 2016 IPO, a stake worth over $500 million.
+Bessemer was Twilio's largest shareholder at the time of its 2016 IPO, a stake worth over $500 million.

 In 1995, Cowan co-founded network infrastructure company Verisign and served as its initial chairman.
 The company went public in 1998 and is currently traded on NASDAQ.

 In 1996, Cowan co-founded mobile email software platform Visto, serving as its initial CEO.
 Visto later purchased Good Technology and the merged company was acquired by Blackberry in 2015.

 In 2012, Cowan co-founded DDOS prevention firm Defense.Net.
 It was acquired by F5 Networks in 2014.

 He served on the Board of Auth0, which was acquired by Okta for $6.5 billion; Bessemer owned greater than 20% of the company at that time, generating over $1.2 billion in gains for the firm.